 Germantown White House

 The Germantown White House is located at 5442 Germantown Ave, Philadelphia, PA 19144.
 The site is closed through December.
-The Germantown White House will be open on October 4 from 10 a.m. to 4 p.m. on Saturdays from June 28 - September 1.
+The Germantown White House will be open on October 4 from 10 a.m. to 4 p.m. for the commemoration of the Battle of Germantown.

 Twice this house sheltered George Washington.
 In 1793, he took refuge here from the deadly yellow fever epidemic in Philadelphia.
 The following summer, it was a welcome retreat from the heat of the capital city.
 Also known as the Deshler-Morris House, the home gets it name from its first and last owners.
 David Deshler built the home beginning in 1752.
 Elliston P. Morris donated it to the National Park Service in 1948.
 Today, the home has been restored to its 18th century appearance.
 Interactive exhibits in the nearby Bringhurst House provide a glimpse into the life of Washington and his household, including his enslaved servants.